-Background: There has been a marked recent increase in excess mortality for adults aged 25-44 in the North compared to the South of England.
-We examined the underlying causes of the excess mortality and the relative contribution of socioeconomic deprivation.
+BACKGROUND: Since the mid-1990s, excess mortality has increased markedly for adults aged 25-44 years in the north compared with the south of England.
+We examined the underlying causes of this excess mortality and the contribution of socioeconomic deprivation.

-Methods: Mortality data for adults aged 25-44 were aggregated and compared between England's five northernmost versus five southernmost Government Office Regions, between 1981 and 2016.
-Poisson regression models, adjusted for age and sex, were used to quantify excess mortality in the North by underlying cause of death (accidents, alcohol-related, cardiovascular disease and diabetes, drug poisoning, suicide, cancer, other causes).
-The role of measured deprivation in explaining the excess, and regional variability in the excess were also explored.
+METHODS: Mortality data from the Office of National Statistics for adults aged 25-44 years were aggregated and compared between England's five most northern versus five most southern government office regions between Jan 1, 1981, and Dec 31, 2016.
+Poisson regression models, adjusted for age and sex, were used to quantify excess mortality in the north compared with the south by underlying cause of death (accidents, alcohol related, cardiovascular disease and diabetes, drug related, suicide, cancer, and other causes).
+The role of socioeconomic deprivation, as measured by the 2015 Index of Multiple Deprivation, in explaining the excess and regional variability was also explored.

-Interpretation: Sharp rises in deaths from accidents, alcohol and drug poisoning appear to have created new health divisions between England's regions, possibly from exacerbated existing social and health inequalities which have been experienced by multiple generations.
-These divisions may indicate increasing psychological distress, despair and risk-taking among young and middle-aged adults, particularly outside London.
+INTERPRETATION: Sharp relative rises in deaths from cardiovascular reasons, alcohol misuse and drug misuse in the north compared with the south seem to have created new health divisions between England's regions.
+This gap might be due to exacerbation of existing social and health inequalities that have been experienced for many years.
+These divisions might suggest increasing psychological distress, despair, and risk taking among young and middle-aged adults, particularly outside of London.